gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

  - identifying parameter contributions to predictive uncertainty and
  - assessing parameter identifiability.

 Outcomes of these analyses can provide easily understood insights into what history-matching can and cannot achieve with the available information.
-These insights can be used to streamline the data assimlation process and guide further site characterisation studies.
+These insights can be used to streamline the data assimilation process and guide further site characterisation studies.
 Of particular interest is data worth analysis.
 The worth of data is measured by their ability to reduce the uncertainties of model predictions that we care about.
 Because the equations on which FOSM relies do not require that an observation value already be known, data worth can be assessed on as-of-yet ungathered data.

 ### The current tutorial

-In this notebook, we will use outputs from previous notebooks (in particular `freyberg_glm_1.ipynb`) to eply first-order second-moment (FOSM) techniques to assess the flow of information from data to parameters and forecasts.
+In this notebook, we will use outputs from previous notebooks (in particular `freyberg_glm_1.ipynb`) to apply first-order second-moment (FOSM) techniques to assess the flow of information from data to parameters and forecasts.
 In doing so we will asses the worth of existing and potential new data.
 "Worth" is framed here in the context of the extent to which the uncertainty surrounding a model prediction of management interest is reduced.
-Given that these anayses can help target and optimize data acquisition strategies, this is a concept that really resonates with decision makers.
+Given that these analyses can help target and optimize data acquisition strategies, this is a concept that really resonates with decision makers.

-Note that in this tutorial, we will demonstrate FOSM applied __before__ calibration (i.e. as an optional intermediate step between the `freyberg_glm_1.ipynb` and `freyberg_glm_2.ipynb` notebooks), as several of these techniques can be a usefull tools that aid in the design of the calibration setup.
-However, they are equaly applicable __after__ calibration.
+Note that in this tutorial, we will demonstrate FOSM applied __before__ calibration (i.e. as an optional intermediate step between the `freyberg_glm_1.ipynb` and `freyberg_glm_2.ipynb` notebooks), as several of these techniques can be a useful tools that aid in the design of the calibration setup.
+However, they are equally applicable __after__ calibration.
 In the `freyberg_glm_2.ipynb` notebook, some outcomes of post-calibration FOSM are discussed.

 Here we will be using functionality in `pyemu` to undertake FOSM.
 Similar analyses can be undertaken with the PREDUNC and PREDVAR suite of PEST utilities (see the [GMDSI](https://gmdsi.org/education/tutorials/) website for tutorials on these utilities).